Natural supplements for kidney

 Drinking diet soda?

 Certain diet sodas may have the potential to prevent the most common type of kidney stone.
-Researchers found that the diet versions of several popular citrus-flavored sodas -- like 7Up, Sunkist and Sprite -- contained relatively high amounts of a compound called citrate.
-Citrate, in turn, is known to inhibit the formation of calcium oxalate stones, the most common form of kidney stone.
+Researchers found that the diet versions of several popular citrus-flavored sodas -- like 7Up, Sunkist and Sprite -- contained relatively high amounts of a compound called citrate, which, in turn, is known to inhibit the formation of calcium oxalate stones, the most common form of kidney stone.
 One reason that certain people are prone to being "stone-formers" is that their urine contains relatively little citrate.
 Dr. Brian H. Eisner, a urologist at Massachusetts General Hospital in Boston says potassium citrate supplements have long been a common treatment for preventing calcium oxalate stones, as well as another type of stone called uric acid stones, in people who are prone to them.
 The goal of the current study by Dr. Brian H. Eisner was to see whether any commercially available drinks had a similar citrate content.
 The study found citrus-based diet sodas -- including 7Up, Sunkist Orange, Sprite, Fresca and Canada Dry ginger ale -- had somewhat higher citrate levels than homemade lemonade.
 Dark colas, on the other hand, had little to no citrate.
 Whether citrus-flavored diet sodas can actually help prevent kidney stones is still unknown.
 Journal of Urology, online April 19, 2010.

 Types of kidney stones and